 What is a data pattern?
 It is used to display or compare similar sets of information.
-You can visualize a data pattern with the use of a consistent type of chart or the same colour.
-Among the best used principles of data visualization, data patterns are also useful to show any disruption in the information set that can attract the user’s attention.
+You can visualize a data pattern with the use of a consistent type of chart or the same color.
+Among the best-used principles of data visualization, data patterns are also useful to show any disruption in the information set that can attract the user’s attention.

 Use of proportion

 A proportion in the world of data visualization is used to display the comparative weights of different data sets, which are indicative of their values.
 For example, if you are showing the “market share” of a particular line of products, the product with the highest market share should be displayed with a bigger proportion (as compared to the rest).
 Pie charts are among the best visualization element to show proportion (as a data set with a “50%” proportion would be occupying a 50% pie size in the chart).

 Here’s an interesting example of showing proportions in data visualization.